The Evolution in Coma Molecular Composition of Comet C/2017 K2 (PanSTARRS) Across the H$_2$O Sublimation Zone: ALMA

 An averaging width of two spectral channels was employed at the correlator, resulting in a spectral resolution of 0.12 \kms{} for HCN and 0.25 \kms{} for all other species.

-The data were flagged, calibrated, and imaged using standard routines in Common Astronomy Software Applications (CASA) package version 6.4.1 \citep{McMullin2007}.
-We deconvolved the point-spread function with the Högbom algorithm, using natural visibility weighting, a 9$\arcsec$ diameter mask centered on the peak continuum position, and a flux threshold of twice the rms noise.
+The data were flagged, calibrated, and imaged using standard routines in Common Astronomy Software Applications (CASA) package version 6.4.1 \citep{CASA2022}.
+We used the \texttt{TCLEAN} task in CASA for image reconstruction.
+We deconvolved the point-spread function with the Högbom algorithm, using natural visibility weighting, a 9$\arcsec$ diameter mask centered on the peak continuum position (spanning projected radial distances of 7700 km), and a flux threshold of twice the rms noise.
 The deconvolved images were then convolved with the synthesized beam and corrected for the (Gaussian) response of the ALMA primary beam.
 We transformed the images from astrometric coordinates to projected cometocentric distances, with the location of the peak continuum flux chosen as the origin, which was in good agreement with the comet's predicted ephemeris position ($<0\farcs450$ offset between the peak continuum position and the phasecenter).